PurdueCS190-FALL2014/lab4/README.md

 1. Prints the current working directory in the format of Task 1/Task 2
 2. Prints the *contents* of the working directory.
-3. The command used to satisfy #2 must contain two relavent arguments.
+3. The command used to satisfy #2 must contain two relavent flags (like -a or -l).
 Your choice.
-Be prepared to explain your choice of arguments.
+Be prepared to explain your choice of flags.

 Detailed instructions are included in the comments of the `dirinfo` script.

 #### Man Pages ####

-To help you in the search for arguments for the 3rd requirement, you may find the `man` program helpful.
+To help you in the search for flags for the 3rd requirement, you may find the `man` program helpful.

     man <command_name>  # ex. man pwd